Race / Color Discrimination Attorneys Protecting Employees in New York City, New Jersey & Philadelphia

 - File a complaint with the New York State Attorney General’s Office.

 This type of race discrimination is typical, and our experienced race discrimination attorneys at the Derek Smith Law Group, PLLC, will work tirelessly to protect your employment rights.
-Whether you are white, black / African American, latino, asian or middle eastern, race discrimination can happen to anyone.
+Whether you are white, black / African American, latino, Asian or middle eastern, race discrimination can happen to anyone.
 Our race discrimination attorneys will make sure you receive the justice you deserve.
+Also, New York City bans hair discrimination.

 Under New Jersey law, if you feel you have been discriminated against based on your race, you must make a claim by phone or in person within 180 days of the incident with the Division on Civil Rights Regional Office.
 The division shall investigate your claim, and will attempt to settle your claim.
 If the commission is unable to settle the claim, then the individual may be granted a hearing by the New Jersey Office of Administrative Law, at which point the director of the Division of Human Rights will issue a final order.
 That order may be appealed by the Appellate Division of the Superior Court of New Jersey.